Rebuilding 327 Heads

 Paint Cylinder Heads

-I cleaned and scuffed the heads, cleaned them again with brake parts cleaner (leaves no residue), taped them up, and shot a few coats of Chevy Orange Engine Paint.
+After taping them up, I sprayed them with a few coats of Chevy Orange Engine Paint.
 No primer is needed.

 rebuilding Chevy 327 heads